0x1h0b/Reverse-Shell/README.md

  4. on the clients Pc run the client.py file in  terminal

            sudo python3 client.py <server_ip_addr> <port_no_to_use>

       the same port used at server side

   (WINDOWS)

- 1.open cmd as Administrator, then simply navigate to the project file and run the scipts as mentioned above just omit the sudo part and continue (python3 server.py <port...). and we are done !
+ 1. open cmd as Administrator, then simply navigate to the project file and run the scipts as mentioned above just omit the sudo part and continue (python3 server.py <port...).

-  NOTE:- before running client file make sure server is running and ready to listen to any incoming connections (just make sure
+  ## NOTE:-
-     it executes perfectly without any errors :-) )
+   before running client file make sure server is running and ready to listen to any incoming connections (just make sure it executes perfectly without any errors :-) )